aoijs/website/src/content/docs/functions/channelName.md

 ---
 title: $channelName
-description: $channelName will return the channel name of the given channel.
+description: $channelName will return the given channel's name.
 id: channelName
 ---

-`$channelName` will return the channel name of the given channel.
+`$channelName` will return the name of the given channel.

 ## Usage